The Ultimate Guide to Buying a New Mattress

 5. What are the best mattress testing tips?

 The testing process is by far the most important process of investing in your new mattress.
 Lucky for you, EZ living furniture has put together EZ tips that you can apply both before and during your store visit to further assist your decision.

 - As stated previously, ask a health care professional about your needs

 - In order to find the perfect mattress, try out as many beds as you can and take notes!
 For example, hotels, friends’ houses, guest rooms etc.

-- Ever hear the phrase “you shouldn’t go shopping when you’re hungry”? well the same applies for mattress testing.
-You should never go mattress shopping when you’re tired because no matter what type of mattress you lie on, if you’re tired, you’ll find anything comfy!
+- Ever hear the phrase “you shouldn’t go shopping when you’re hungry”? well, the same applies to mattress testing.
+You should never go mattress shopping when you’re tired because no matter what type of mattress you lie on if you’re tired, you’ll find anything comfy!
 Note to self- get a good night’s sleep before you make such a big investment

 Once in the Mattress store: